davidpasini/solidity_basic_syntax_notes/README.md

-# solidity_basic_syntax_notes

-Notes on Solidity syntax for quick reference
+Notes on Solidity syntax for quick reference (see file)